-Despite my typo “eye glass” vs. “eyeglass,” Google RankBrain corrects both searches.
+Despite my typo “eye glass” vs. “eyeglass,” Google RankBrain corrects both searches with the correct target keywords.
 Google also shows no local map pack results.
-Google AI does not expect me to want to buy a glass strap locally or, for that matter, learn the history of glass straps.
+Google AI does not expect me to want to buy a glass strap locally or, for that matter, learn the history of glass straps; instead, giving me just quality content.
 Google recognizes both searches as transactional (e-commerce) intent.
 RankBrain believes Google’s revenue and my satisfaction will both be optimized by presenting mostly online sponsored results.
-These search results are consistent with what Platonik found in 2019 when it published that the first organic result was 480 pixels further below the fold than in 2015.
+These search results are consistent with what Platonik found in 2019 when it published that the first organic search result was 480 pixels further below the fold than in 2015.

 Not surprisingly, searching from a different person’s phone from the same location at the same time for the same search term provided different results.
 Their search for “Cookies and Crème Ice Cream” had no informational results.

 Google’s SERPs personalization – Incognito and AdWords aren’t enough